Datavault-UK/automate-dv/docs/macros.md

 ## Staging Macros
 ######(macros/staging)

-These macros are intended for use in the staging layer
+These macros are intended for use in the staging layer.
 ___

 ### multi_hash